Stany2011/softgamestest/README.md

 Features:

-  - 144 cards generated with offset stacking
+  - 144 cards generated with offset stacking (cards are generated in a coroutine with a frame delay to not overhelm with multiple instancing)

   - Smooth animated card transfer with flip effect